 A first step might be to round up lender offers, finding ones that specialize in writing loans for your sweetheart vehicle.
 But there are things to attend to before applying:

-Classic Car Loans: Before You Borrow
+Classic Car Financing: Before You Borrow

 Classic vehicle ownership represents an investment.
 It's not unusual for a classic car to appreciate in value by as much as 12 percent annually.
 Since a classic car lender often pegs the loan to the applicant's credit and the vehicle value, there are pre-loan procedures that can dramatically affect the total cost of the car.